Medicare Extra Help or Low-Income Subsidy:

 Qualification for Medicare Extra Help, or MEH, includes nationwide income and asset limits which are set annually.
-Here are the limits for 2015:
+Here are the limits for 2019:

-- 1Income includes money you receive from Social Security, wages, dividends, alimony and rental property.
+- 1Income includes money you receive from Social Security, wages, dividends, alimony, and rental property.
 It does not include funds acquired through loans or a reverse mortgage.

 - 2Assets include bank accounts, IRAs and the value of investments, and real estate (except your home).
-They do not include your home, vehicles, personal possessions, burial plots or up to $1,500 in savings intended for funeral expenses.
-Asset limit also includes the allowed amount for burial expenses: Single, $1,500; Couple, $3,000.
+They do not include your home, vehicles, personal possessions, burial plots, or up to $1,500 in savings intended for funeral expenses.
+The asset limit also includes the allowed amount for burial expenses: Single, $1,500; Couple, $3,000.

-If you qualify for Level 1, you will get a drug plan premium subsidy of 100%, you will have a zero deductible, and your copays will be $2.65 for generic drugs and $6.60 for brand name drugs.
-Once you meet the Out of Pocket threshold your copays will be reduced to $0.
+You will get a drug plan premium subsidy of 100%, you will have a zero deductible, and your copays will be $3.60 for generic drugs and $8.95 for brand name drugs.
+Once you meet the Out-of-Pocket threshold, your copays will be reduced to $0.

-If you qualify for Level 2, everything is the same as level 1, EXCEPT that your copays will be $1.20 for generic drugs, and $3.60 for brand name drugs.
+Everything is the same as level 1, EXCEPT that your copays will be $1.30 for generic drugs and $3.90 for brand name drugs.

-If you qualify for Level 3, everything is the same as level 1, EXCEPT that your copays will be $0 from the start.
+Everything is the same as level 1, EXCEPT that your copays will be $0 from the start.

-If you qualify for Level 4, you will receive a PDP premium subsidy of 25-75%, your drug plan deductible will be $66, your co-pay will be 15% of the drug cost and once you hit your Out of Pocket Threshold you will pay 2.65 for generic and $6.60 for brand name drugs.
+You will receive a PDP premium subsidy of 25-75%, your drug plan deductible will be $89, your copay will be 15% of the drug cost and once you hit your Out-of-Pocket Threshold, you will pay $3.60 for generic and $8.95 for brand name drugs.

 No Donut Hole!
 No late penalty!

-Remember, for any level of Low Income Subsidy, you will not have a donut hole to contend with AND if you signed up for drug coverage late; you will not have to pay the late enrollment penalty.
-You will also have a continuous special enrollment period, so you can change plans outside of the annual enrollment period (AEP) if you need to.
+Remember, for any level of Low-Income Subsidy, you will not have a donut hole to contend with, AND if you signed up for drug coverage late; you will not have to pay the late enrollment penalty.
+You will also have a continuous special enrollment period so you can change plans outside of the annual enrollment period (AEP) if you need to.

-Now you may be thinking these are great benefits, especially the part about not having to worry about the donut hole — but how do I qualify Medicare Extra Help (MEH)?
+Now you may be thinking these are great benefits, especially the part about not having to worry about the donut hole — but how do I qualify for Medicare Extra Help (MEH)?

 How to get your (MEH):